ethanmoldenhauer/MAE301-2026-Spring-Team-9/Project Report 2/report.md

 - Search quality depends on general web results rather than official listing APIs
 - Housing rules can vary by neighborhood, landlord, and lease type
+- The agent provides the most common answers to questions rather than extremely specific "house-by-house" information
 - The system does not yet rank actual listing inventory
 - Source freshness and extraction quality can vary between websites
+- Users are still encouraged to self verify any information provided by NestGPT, though how many truly will is hard to say

 ## Plan For Phase 3